ohayak/fastapi-login/README.md

 ## Quick start

-To run project locally you can just type `docker-compose up`
+To run project locally you can just type `docker-compose up`.
+First time may fail, restart.

 ## How to run the application